This post was originally published November 2015, updated May 2020.

 The email thanks the donor for his donation of blood and explains that the donation is headed to a specific hospital.
 It also encourages the donor to share his good deed on social media.
 It even uses a specific hashtag, #RedCrossOnTheWay, that the donor can use.

-In this email, which clearly is written by Bernie’s marketing staff, the person speaking to the reader (a.k.a.
-“Bernie”) is giving the reader directions to take action and doing it as if they’re having a one-on-one conversation.
-This gives the reader a drive to want to participate.
+In this email, which clearly is written by Bernie’s marketing staff, the person speaking to the reader (AKA “Bernie”) is giving the reader directions to take action and doing it as if they’re having a one-on-one conversation.
+This gives the reader incentive to participate.

-Another example of a personal email is telling a personal story of someone whose life will be impacted by giving to your nonprofit.
-This example by Charity Water does an excellent job of sharing a personal story to readers in order to encourage donations.
+Another example of a personal email is telling a story of someone whose life will be impacted by giving to your nonprofit.
+This example by charity : water does an excellent job of sharing a personal story to readers in order to encourage donations.